 By enabling communities as the basic units of the economy to create their own currency, and groups of these currencies together to form super clusters for physical regions or causes, we are encouraging a decentralized bottom-up economy to emerge.
-The unit of exchange in this multitudinous currency environment is based on the productive capacity each currency represents, whose exchange value is determined algorithmically based on reserve as well as by social backing of local markets.
-This community-level of granularity in the backing of each currency unit is currently impossible via non-blockchain based national currencies, as they do not effectively audit or react to the difference in supply of the medium of exchange vs available productive capacity.
+The unit of exchange in this multitudinous currency environment is based on the productive capacity each currency represents, whose local exchange value to other currencies is determined based on markets represented by liquidity pools.
+This community-level of granularity in the amount of currency they add to a liquidity pool is currently impossible via non-blockchain based currencies, as they do not effectively audit or react to the difference in supply of the medium of exchange vs available productive capacity.
 In other words, the increased issuance of national currency, largely through private banking insurance rates, does not adequately reflect actual productive capacity, as seen by the large growth in the credit supply vs gross national production (Ryan-Collins et al. 2012).

 Before they are connected together, the liquidity of historic community currencies has been limited to the productivity of that particular local economy.
 Limiting the utility of the currency exclusively to services provided in the community can cause the CC to accumulate in hands that would struggle to spend them quickly enough.
-Additionally, if the CC is not convertible to national currencies, local business would be challenged to offer products and services that have hard/external costs.
-Exchange protocols on a blockchain enable community currencies varying degrees of connectivity to other community currencies as well as national fiat currencies, providing adequate liquidity for large transaction volumes.
-Building on this fundamental connection between currencies, currency and software developers can build governance and collateral systems that safeguard their communities' markets and wealth (see section 3 on Use Cases).
+Additionally, if the CC is not convertible to other currencies, local businesses would be challenged to offer products and services that have hard/external costs.
+Exchange protocols on a blockchain enable community currencies varying degrees of connectivity to other community currencies as well as the potential of national fiat currencies, providing adequate liquidity for large transaction volumes.
+Building on this fundamental connection between currencies, currency and developers can build governance and collateral systems that safeguard their communities' markets and wealth (see section 3 on Use Cases).
 Free competition among CICs can be seen as the fruition of Hayek's (1990) proposal for competitively issued private currencies.

-National currencies, which are currently described by Lietaer, et al. (2012) as dominant monocultures, may begin to adopt their own CIC systems for fractional reserve as a means of stabilizing such user-generated credit creation.
+National currencies, which are currently described by Lietaer, et al. (2012) as dominant monocultures, may begin to adopt their own CIC systems as an improvement to fractional reserve as a means of stabilizing such user-generated credit creation.
 Likewise communities will be able to create endogenous sources of credit to trade among each other and with fiat currencies based on their own productive capacity.